malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 ## Data quality assessment by sample clustering and visualization

-** For the first three steps of the tutorial (especially if you a newbie to R and RNA-seq data analyses), I recommend that you follow the YouTube Video in the link below, which was specifically created to demonstrate the installation of packages, setting working directory and downloading the input data set for this tutorial. **
+**For the first three steps of the tutorial (especially if you a newbie to R and RNA-seq data analyses), I recommend that you follow the YouTube Video in the link below, which was specifically created to demonstrate the installation of packages, setting working directory and downloading the input data set for this tutorial.**

 https://www.youtube.com/watch?v=kR_iHVau8GI&feature=youtu.be

-Thorough description of the input data set you can find in step 3 in this tutorial.
+You can find a thorough description of the input data set in step 3 in this tutorial.

-Most of the code used in this tutorial is available online:
+Most of the code used here is available online:

 https://bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html#the-variance-stabilizing-transformation-and-the-rlog